ginstrom/paladin-novel/chapters/26_wrath-of-gods.md

 The Citadel of Asham-Val squatted on its rocky outcrop like a diseased tooth, its black stone walls scarred by weeks of dwarven siege engines.
 Gond reined in his horse at the crest of the hill, studying the fortress that had once been a beacon of Turin's justice and now served as the final stronghold of corruption.

-"Impressive stonework," Pell observed, riding up beside him.
-"Shame about the current tenants."
+"Solid walls," Pell remarked, pulling up alongside.
+"Too bad about the folks inside."

 Below them, the combined army stretched across the valley floor—humans, dwarves, and elves united in common cause.
 Smoke rose from a dozen siege positions where Grimjaw's engines hurled stone and fire at the citadel's walls.
 The sound of metal on stone rang across the landscape like a blacksmith's hammer, punctuated by the occasional crash of falling masonry.